dmerc12/DSA/algorithms/algorithm_notes.md

 - The steps in the algorithm should produce a result.
 - The algorithm should complete in a finite amount of time.

+## NP-Complete Problems:
+NP-complete problems are a set of problems for which no known efficient algorithm exists and have the following characteristics:

+- No efficient algorithm has been found to solve an NP-complete problem.
+- No one has proven that an efficient algorithm to solve an NP-complete problem is impossible.
+- If an efficient algorithm exists for one NP-complete problem, then all NP complete problems can be solved efficiently.

+By knowing a problem is NP-complete, instead of trying to find an efficient algorithm to solve the problem, a programmer can focus on finding an algorithm to efficiently find a good, but non-optimal solution.

 ## Complexity:
 Algorithm complexity is the combination of a multitude of factors, mainly space and time complexity, both of which can be written using big O notation.
 When written this way the algorithm can be simplified for comparison against other algorithms.